 The University Library is committed to working with teaching staff to identify and provide resources which support teaching and learning.
 The University uses Leganto reading list software to create and maintain reading lists.

-Key features of the new reading list service
+Key features of the software:

-lists will be structured in the same way as module handbooks, for example weekly reading or reading by topic
+- Lists can be structured in the same way as module handbooks, for example weekly reading or reading by topic

-reading lists can be updated while modules are in progress - a great feature for fast moving areas
+- Reading lists can be updated while modules are in progress - a great feature for fast moving areas

-students can mark items as read and make suggestions of other relevant materials to be added to a reading list
+- Students can mark items as read and make suggestions of other relevant materials to be added to a reading list

-reading lists can be exported to EndNote to facilitate the production of a reference list / bibliography
+- Reading lists can be exported to EndNote to facilitate the production of a reference list / bibliography

 - Teaching staff will have access to statistical information to help them understand how their reading list resources are being used.